Use these tricks to get mortgage lenders to compete

 Mortgage borrowers often think of rate shopping as extra work.

-But what if you could make mortgage lenders work hard for you?
+But what if you could make lenders work hard for you?

-By following the right steps, you can make lenders compete for your mortgage and negotiate a lower interest rate.
+By following the right steps, you can make mortgage lenders compete and negotiate a lower interest rate.

 In this article (Skip to...)

-Lenders will compete for your mortgage if you let them
+Mortgage lenders will compete if you let them

 You’ve probably heard it before: It’s crucial to shop around and compare rates when you’re shopping for a home loan.